How much does a couch cost that will last at least 10 years?

 1) How does frame construction affect a sofa’s lifespan?

-If you have paid at least $1200, most frames will last for at least 10 years with average use by average size people.
+If you have paid at least $1500 for a sofa, most frames will last for at least 10 years with average use by average size people.

-Most frames made with solid wood, 3/4″ hardwood plywood or engineered wood panels will last 10+ years.
+Most frames made with solid wood, 3/4″ hardwood plywood or engineered wood panels usually last 10 years.

 If you want 20+ years from your couch, upgrade the frame to a 7/8″ plywood or 4/4″ solid hardwood.